 Article 6.
 Resolutions and Orders

 Section 1.
-A majority of the votes of all members of the Board present shall be necessary for the adoption or passage of any resolution or order.
+A majority of the votes of all members of the Board shall be necessary for the adoption or passage of any resolution or order.

 Article 7.
 Committees

 Section 1.
 Ad hoc committees for the study and investigation of special problems or for the performance of specially assigned tasks may be appointed by the President; such committees are to serve until the completion of the work for which they were appointed.
 These committees may also include staff and public representatives, as well as outside experts.